Xync/UnnamedSecurityContest/TerraformTargets/Readme.txt

 Ubuntu 20 - 10.23.0.20
 Fedora 32 - 10.23.0.32

 Every server has at these two users: johndoe:RedTeam123 - Regular user with sudo privs root:Secure123

 Password based ssh authentication is enabled for users and root.
+Keep in mind that every time you destroy and rebuild the environment, you'll get a new IP for the OpenVPN server and the host keys will change on each target.
+Taking a backup of your known_hosts

 You can use the CCDCTest key to log in to these systems and sudo to root as well.
 For Debian and Ubuntu the username is 'ubuntu'